GSA/piv-guides/pages/template.md

 > An **ISSUES_TEMPLATE.md** can be found in the PIV-Guides, FPKI-Guides, and FICAM-Arch repositories to help create the Issue.
 For more help with **Issues**, go to: [Mastering Issues](https://guides.github.com/features/issues/){:target="blank"}.

-# Structuring Your Guide and Using Markdown Text Editor
+# Structure Your Guide and Use Markdown Text Editor

 This section provides a Template to help you: